TaisukeYasuda/cmimc-problem-proposals/README.md

 | View/Verify Problems | :heavy_check_mark: | | :heavy_check_mark: | :heavy_check_mark: |

 ### Problem Proposal and Sharing
-A member of a competition can propose problems to the active contest.
+A member of a competition can propose problems to the active contest or to the shared pool of problems.
+A problem in a contest (not necessarily active) that does not belong to a test can be released to the shared pool of problems at any time.
+Problems belonging to a test of a contest (not necessarily active) cannot be released to the shared pool.
+Problems in the shared pool can be claimed by an active contest by one of its Czars, up to a contest quota.
+A claimed problem cannot be used by any other contest until the Czar who claimed it releases it back to the shared pool.

 ## For Developers